 Seriously, this is the only negative thing about the EA that I can think of.

 The EA is a highly respected, nationally-recognized credential awarded by the IRS.
 So, it makes sense that you’d need to pass an exam to earn it.
 But the exam is not so bad.
 Taxation is really just a lot of rules – it’s definitely not rocket science.
 So if you put in the time and effort and use an enrolled agent review course (which you can save on with enrolled agent course discounts), passing the EA exam is completely possible.
+And the EA exam difficulty is fairly low when compared to other accounting designation exams.

 Helping Stay-at-Home Moms Become Enrolled Agents

 If you were a professional with quantitative training, you’d be the best fit for the enrolled agent profession.
 So, if a title like “accountant”, “finance manager”, “engineer”, or “IT professional” appears on your resume, making the transition to “enrolled agent” should be fairly easy for you.
 But, practicing EAs have all kinds of career backgrounds, so you don’t have to count it out if you haven’t held one of those positions at this point.
+In fact, enrolled agent requirements are fairly easy to meet, and the EA exam cost is fairly low.

 Unless the thought of working with some numbers rattles you to your core, I highly, highly recommend that you look into this excellent opportunity.
 To be honest, the exam is not a walk in the park.
 As you can imagine, the U.S. tax code is a bit complex.
 But, the exam has 3 different parts, and you can take as long as 4 years to pass all 3 parts.
 So, you can take your time and pass at a comfortable pace.